Preparing a Bid to Host an ICME

 (a) an existence proof (or at least a good sketch of one) that the inviting consortium can actually manage all aspects of the Congress;

 (b) features that make the Executive Committee of ICMI think that the present bid is not only feasible, but also better than other potential bids.

 Of course, as the quality of a bid is a multi-faceted concept, there is freedom to balance weaker points in a potential bid with stronger ones.

-Countries considering submitting a bid to host ICME-13, to be held in 2016, should be aware of the follwing deadlines:
+Countries considering submitting a bid to host ICME-16, to be held in 2024, should be aware of the following deadlines:

-The decision about the site of ICME-13 will be announced before the end of 2011.
+The decision about the site of ICME-16 (held in 2028) will be announced before the end of 2023.